Sandro Pertini: Presidency (1978–1985)

 In 1981, Pertini presided over the formation of the government by Giovanni Spadolini, the first non Christian Democratic Italian government since the time of De Gasperi.

 In 1985, he stepped down from the presidency, becoming automatically senator for life.
 The only official role he accepted in his retirement was President of the "Filippo Turati" Foundation for Historical Studies of Florence inaugurated in 1985 and dedicated to recording and preserving the history of the socialist movement in Italy.
 In December 1988 Pertini was the first person to be awarded the Otto Hahn Peace Medal in Gold by the United Nations Association of Germany (Deutsche Gesellschaft für die Vereinten Nationen, DGVN) in Berlin, "for outstanding services to peace and international understanding, especially for his political ethics and practical humanity".
 Pertini died in February 1990 at the age of 93 and was mourned across the nation.
-2 days of mourning was declared by the Italian government.
+Two days of mourning were declared by the Italian government.